PKU-Alignment/align-anything/README.md

 ### Wandb Logger

-We supports `wandb` logging.
+We support `wandb` logging.
 By default, it is set to offline.
 If you need to view wandb logs online, you can specify the environment variables of `WANDB_API_KEY` before starting the training:

 ```bash
 export WANDB_API_KEY="..."  # your W&B API key here